 The Registered Nursing - LPN to RN Transition degree is available full-time day in Springfield, part-time evening-weekend in Springfield and part-time day in Bellefontaine.

 The LPN to RN option meets the educational needs of the licensed practical nurse desiring to become a registered nurse.

 Graduates are prepared to function in beginning staff-level registered nurse positions in hospitals, extended care facilities, clinics, and comparable health care facilities as members of a health care team.

-Specific attributes, characteristics, and abilities are essential to practice nursing.
+Technical Standards Specific attributes, characteristics and abilities are essential to practice nursing.
 Professional competency is the summation of many cognitive, affective, and psychomotor skills.
 Students who enter the nursing program must be able to perform (with or without reasonable accommodations) these Technical Standards, which are linked to this program page on the College's website.

 Students who may require accommodations to perform the technical standards should contact the College's Office of Accessibility to request reasonable accommodations.

 Students are asked to sign a form certifying that they have read, understand, and are able to perform the Technical Standards of the Student Nurse when applying to the program.
 These Technical Standards are also reviewed at the program orientation session.
 Attendance at this session is required for all students who have been accepted to start the nursing program's technical courses.

 Licensure Upon completion of the program, the graduate is eligible to apply to take the NCLEX-RN examination.
 Licensure is mandatory for practice as a RN.
 Candidates for licensure in Ohio must complete a criminal background check and disclose information related to any prior felony or misdemeanor, crime involving gross immorality or moral turpitude, violation of a drug law, and/or recent diagnosis or treatment of a psychotic disorder.
 The Ohio Board of Nursing will determine whether the candidate may take the licensing exam.